square/workflow-swift/Samples/Tutorial/Tutorial5.md

 ## Testing Rendering

-Testing actions is very useful for validating all of the state transitions of a workflow, but it is beneficial to validate that the screens from `render` are expected.
+Testing actions is very useful for validating all of the state transitions of a workflow, but it is also beneficial to verify the logic in `render`.
 Since the `render` method uses a private implementation of a `RenderContext`, there is a `RenderTester` to facilitate testing.

 ## RenderTester

-The `renderTester` extension on `Workflow` provides an easy way to test the rendering from a workflow.
+The `renderTester` extension on `Workflow` provides an easy way to test the rendering of a workflow.
 The simple usage of validating a rendering is shown in the doc comments:
 ```swift
 workflow
     .renderTester()